Refresher: What is Induction? →

 Availability

-Development hardware capable of transferring 20W is in the works and demos will be available Q1 2026.
-Final specifications TBD.
-Drop your email below for updates!
+Prototype hardware capable of transferring 20W is in development and demonstrations will be available Q1 2026.
+Please leave your email below for updates!

 Contact

 Do you have an application in mind for our hardware?
 We want to know more about it!
-How much power does your application require? microwatts? kilowatts?
-Let us know!
+Please use the contact form below to tell us more about your use case.